ethanpmiller/qubit/README.md

 ![alt text](qubit.png)

 # qubit
-Qubit Tetris is a browser-based, classic Tetris clone featuring colorful pieces, persistent high scores, and immersive tone-generated background music and sound effects.
+Qubit is a browser-based, classic Tetris clone featuring colorful pieces, persistent high scores, and immersive tone-generated background music and sound effects.
 Built with modern JavaScript, it emphasizes modularity and clarity, making it easy to understand, customize, and extend.

 ## Features: